keycloak/keycloak-quickstarts/app-authz-jee-vanilla/README.md

 System Requirements
 -------------------

-If you are deploying the application as a WAR you need to have JBoss EAP 6.4 or 7 running.
+If you are deploying the application as a WAR you need to have WildFly 10 running.

 All you need to build this project is Java 8.0 (Java SDK 1.8) or later and Maven 3.1.1 or later.